millerr2024/Flashcard-Project/README.md

 # Flashcard-Project
-A java project that uses a max-heap to sort flashcards by how frequently they are answered incorrectly.
+A Java project that uses a max-heap to sort flashcards by how frequently they are answered incorrectly.
 Created by Rachel "Lysander" Miller in fall of 2020 for the Carleton College course Introduction to Data Structures.

 ---------------------------------------------------